 In this CNL program, you will develop proficiencies that allow you to stand out as a clinical nurse leader who can improve the health and safety of patients.

 - Create, implement, and evaluate patient care plans

 - Collaborate with professionals within the entire plan of care

 - Analyze and apply new data from evidence-based research

 - Assess patient risk

 The CNL nursing faculty in the online MSN program at Queens are experienced professionals who are passionately dedicated to patient-care quality and outcomes.
 The faculty in the Clinical Nurse Leader track at Queens, are continuously motivated to help their students pave their own careers to excellence in CNL nursing service.
 Dr. Grace Buttriss, assistant professor and a past International Clinical Nurse Leader Association (CNLA) president along with Dr. Laree Schoolmeesters, the Clinical Nurse Leader Coordinator for the Graduate Nursing Program, are dedicated to the development and advancement of the Clinical Nurse Leader role.

 Coordinate Care for Optimal Outcomes

-CNLs use input from doctors, physical/occupational therapists, nutritionists and other healthcare professionals and synthesize it into comprehensive, detailed patient care plans.
-CNLs also seek out and share new research, technology and practices with fellow nurses.
+CNLs work with doctors, physical/occupational therapists, nutritionists, and other healthcare professionals to create comprehensive, detailed, patient care plans.
+CNLs also seek out and share new research, technology, and practices with fellow nurses.